 With absurdity and humour, New Farmer questions the dominant narrative of the Green Revolution and aims to highlight our oversimplification of nature, inviting viewers to take a critical look at our place within the biosphere and the ripple effects of our actions.

-New Farmer is being exhibited at photo festivals such as Rencontres d'Arles and Oslo Negativ and has been featured in international magazines.
-The self-published book has been nominated for the Dummy Award '24 and is available online.
+New Farmer has been exhibited at photo festivals such as Rencontres d'Arles and Oslo Negativ and featured in international magazines.
+The self-published book has been nominated for the Dummy Award '24 and PHotoESPAÑA Best Photography Book of the Year Award and is available online.